Lancer077/Lancer077/README.md

 I ended up coding all the screens for the driver as well as all of the functionality between the driver and the motor controller.
 In doing so, I learned a lot about CANbus, which is the industry standard for how microcontrollers send/receive data in a car.

+Something I have learned through lots of coding classes is that rarely does anyone get it right on their first try.
+It is only through experiementation and evolution that one can write truly good code.

+I also tend to have a habit to work in smaller file sizes so that I can do Ctrl+a and backspace.
+My general approach is that my first attempt at a project will lead to problems down the line, so I take my first attempt at coding as nothing less than a learning opportunity for what I want to end up doing in future iterations.

 For now, I am going to keep working through leetcode problems that I find interesting and putting my solutions here, as a sort of sample for any potential employers.

 I am actively looking for a job in any field related to software development, project management, embedded software, or pretty much anything that involves solving problems through code.